capaj/node-platey/README.md

 a simple opinionated node.js CLI utility to setup a new node.js library project including typescript, vitest, prettier and basic github action for checking each commit to `main`.

+It will be setup for both ESM and CommonJS consumption and build process using tsup no config.

 # Usage

 ```